Septh/rollup-plugin-node-externals/README.md

 # rollup-plugin-node-externals
 A Rollup plugin that automatically declares NodeJS built-in modules as `external`.
-Can also handle npm dependencies, devDependencies, peerDependencies and optionalDependencies.
+Also handles npm dependencies, devDependencies, peerDependencies and optionalDependencies.
 Works in monorepos too!

+> ## Breaking changes in version 4
+> - In previous versions, the `deps` option (see below) defaulted to `false`.
+This was practial, but often wrong: when bundling for distribution, you want your own dependencies to be installed by the package manager alongside your package, so they should not be bundled in the code.
+Therefore, the `deps` option now defaults to `true`.
+> - `rollup-plugin-node-externals` now requires Node 14 (up from Node 12 for previous versions).
+> - `rollup-plugin-node-externals` now has a _peer dependency_ on Rollup 2.60.0.

 ## Why?
+<details><summary>(click to expand)</summary>
 By default, Rollup doesn't know a thing about NodeJS, so trying to bundle simple things like `import * as path from 'path'` in your code generates an `Unresolved dependencies` warning.

 The solution here is quite simple: you must tell Rollup that the `path` module is in fact `external`.
 This way, Rollup won't try to bundle it in and rather leave the `import` statement as is (or translate it to a `require()` call if bundling for CommonJS).